stanton26/AppDefense/labs/api-lab.md

 }
 ```

-We can verify if the variables have been created and assigned values.
+Now we can verify if the variables have been created and assigned values.

-1. Click on the **eye** icon
+1. Click on the **eye** icon next to the "VMC" Environment in the top right hand corner
 2. Scroll down to see if the new variables were created.
 3. Once verified click on the **eye** icon again to close the window